(All paintings shown are student work)

 - Plastic wrap (Saran wrap)

-My lessons are geared towards you developing your own unique style in easy to follow, fun steps.
-I'll help you learn the basics techniques and concepts while creating art you can share with your family and friends.
+These lessons are geared towards you developing your own unique style in easy to follow, fun steps.
+You'll learn basic techniques and concepts while creating art you can share with your family and friends.

 Invite a friend to paint along with you, or start your own painting group.